 - Electrocardiograms allow the cardiovascular doctor to see patterns in the electric pulses your heart is sending out.
 Also known as an EKG or an ECG, this test uses electrodes to monitor the electrical system of your heart.

-- Echocardiogram, or Echo, uses sound waves to paint a picture of the heart so the cardiovascular doctor can view real-time images of the chambers of the heart, looking at the size and shape of the heart for abnormalities.
+- Echocardiogram, or Echo, uses sound waves to paint a picture of the heart so the New York heart doctor can view real-time images of the chambers of the heart, looking at the size and shape of the heart for abnormalities.

 - Stress Tests are a little more involved.
 To take one, you have to put your body through a rigorous activity, such as walking or running on a treadmill.
 While you move, your heart’s reaction and function are monitored through the use of electrodes and echocardiography.